 As you can probably guess, the Philippines is rich in mineral resources.
 It makes me wonder why anyone would concoct a story like Yamashita’s gold.
-Supposedly, the World War II Japanese General Tomoyuki Yamashita hid gold and golden treasures in caves, tunnels and underground complexes somewhere in the Philippines.
+Supposedly, the World War II Japanese General Tomoyuki Yamashita hid his treasures in caves, tunnels and underground complexes somewhere in the Philippines.

-Mining operations, be it gold or any other precious metal, have been going on in places all over the world.
-Many economies of the US were founded on mining enterprises.
+Mining operations have been going on in places all over the world.
+Many economies of the United States were founded on mining enterprises.
 As dangerous as mining can be, it does offer jobs for local residents - jobs that might not otherwise exist.

 Investing in gold is a worthwhile pursuit in almost any place you may live, not just the Philippines.
 As paper money loses value, gold seems to keep its value.
 It’s a good hedge against inflation.
-When it comes to the point where you need to sell gold, don’t look to me for answers.
-I have never sold gold to anyone or any place.
-In fact, if I ever get into the situation where I need to sell gold, I’ll have to do research and learn how to sell gold without getting ripped off.
+When it gets to the point where you need to sell it, don’t look to me for answers.
+I have never sold gold to anyone.

 Wearing gold in public places in the Philippines isn’t a good idea.
-That is, unless you want to lose that gold.
-In the city of Manila, gold necklaces, bracelets, watches and even rings (including the fingers) have been stolen from people who proudly wear their gold.
-The incidents have decreased since the 1980s, but it still happens.
+That is, unless you want to lose it.
+In Manila, necklaces, bracelets, watches and even rings (including the fingers) have been stolen from people who proudly wear their gold.
+The incidents have decreased since the 1980s, but they still happen.

 Can you believe I don’t own any gold?
 I don’t wear jewelry.
 Ever.
-The only thing I wear is a cheap watch.
-I don’t even wear a wedding ring, but that’s a different story I don’t want to write about.
+The only thing I wear is a cheap watch, which I wouldn’t call jewelry.
+I don’t even wear a wedding ring, but that’s a different story, one I don’t want to write about.
 The only thing I’ll say about it is: Fat finger.

 I wouldn’t know where to begin.